asvrada/CollegeProj-MiniGameEngine/README.md

 Open for all feedback

 ## _Todo Lists:_
-1. Fix software crash when minimize window
-2. Add Vertex index list
+1. Add Vertex index list
-3. Camera control
+2. Camera control
-4. Merge CanvasClass and RenderClass
-5. Options for changing Background
+3. Options for changing Background

 ### -What is this ?